 Fred and Dorothy Cordova have been involved in Filipino American activism since the 1950s.
 They began promoting Filipino American identity at a young age with student publications and organizations at Seattle University, where they attended college.
 In 1957, they formed and directed the Filipino Youth Activities (FYA), with activities ranging from soccer to folk dancing and parade marching.
 The FYA became an important force for organizing demonstrations in the 1960s and 1970s.

-FANHS now has more than 35 chapters around the United States.
+FANHS now has more than 40 chapters around the United States.
 In Seattle, it houses the National Pinoy Archives, which is one of the largest collections on Filipino American history anywhere.
 It includes thousands of materials on individuals and organizations throughout the United States.
+The FANHS National Museum is located in Fred Cordova’s hometown of Stockton, California.

 Cited and edited from Seattle Civil Rights and Labor History Program: